Faraxik/Faraxik/README.md

 - 👋 Hi, I’m @Faraxik
 - 👀 I’m interested in music
 - 🌱 I’m currently learning cf
-- 💞️ I’m looking to collaborate on hhg
+- 💞️ I’m looking to collaborate on Dicord
 - 📫 How to reach me NO!

 <!---